paulosjd/pyrasatest/README.md

 **Pyramid SQLAlchemy unit testing utilities**

+TODO -- note what version of SQLAlc. and Pyramid developed for

 A package which provides Python classes that enables SQLAlchemy functionality to be mocked in unit tests for an application written in Pyramid or a similar framework.